What is 52 Scenes in 52 Weeks?

 What are #braggingrights?

 Writers who earn #52/52 receive a super cool badge.
-You have to write 52 scenes in 52 consecutive weeks to qualify.
-That means your scenes are posted on time, are relevant to the prompt and have the correct word count.
+You have to write 52 scenes in 52 consecutive weeks* to qualify.
+That means your scenes are posted on time, are part of the same novel and have the correct word count.
 You have the right to brag about it.

 Where can I find you on social media?